Emilia-Capital/aaa-option-optimizer/README.md

 Yes!!
 Backup your database.

+### How can I add recognized plugins?

+Please do a pull request via GitHub on [this file](https://github.com/Emilia-Capital/aaa-option-optimizer/blob/develop/known-plugins/known-plugins.json) in the plugin.

 ### How can I report security bugs?

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/aaa-option-optimizer)